roder/riakaws/README.md

 The default configuration includes using [innostore](https://wiki.basho.com/display/RIAK/Setting+Up+Innostore) as the storage backend.

 Currently the Amazon Machine Image is set to 32-bit ubuntu server.
 This is a single core, small AWS instance.
-It would be better to run with more memory and more cores.
-By default, riakaws spins up 3 nodes in the cloud.
+It would be better to run with more memory and more cores, but if you're cheap like me, you're probably grateful that this is the default.
+Riakaws spins up 3 nodes in the cloud.
 The defaults can be changed in clouds.rb.

 In *riakaws*, Riak is also configured to run with `heart`, which is not the default Riak configuration.